Translate English video to Japanese | AI tool | HeyGen

 How do I translate an English video into Japanese?

-You can translate an English video into Japanese by uploading the file, generating an English transcript, translating it into Japanese, and exporting subtitles or voiceover with accurate timing and alignment.
+You can translate an English video to Japanese by uploading the file, generating an English transcript, translating it into Japanese, and exporting subtitles or voiceover with accurate timing and alignment.

 Can I translate an English video into Japanese online for free?

-Yes, you can translate short English video clips online for free to check subtitle accuracy and voice quality before upgrading for longer videos or advanced features.
+Yes, you can translate short English video clips online for free to test subtitle accuracy and voice quality before upgrading to longer videos or more advanced features.

 Does this tool support Japanese subtitles?